 RA Job Description

-The Resident Assistant (RA) is a Saint John’s University (SJU) student employee selected for the qualities of evident leadership, openness to learning, disciplined study habits, and developed listening skills.
+The Resident Assistant is an SJU student employee selected for the qualities of evident leadership, openness to learning, disciplined study habits, and developed listening skills.
 The position of Resident Assistant requires administrative, organizational, programmatic, disciplinary, and advisor roles.
-He is the coordinator of the residence floor, area, or building and is supervised by the Faculty Resident(s) assigned to that area.
-It is expected that the Resident Assistant will live in the assigned community where he is responsible for creatively fulfilling the duties of his position.
+He is the coordinator of the residence floor, area, or building and is supported by the Faculty Resident(s) assigned to that area.
+It is expected that the Resident Assistant will live in the assigned area where he is responsible for creatively fulfilling the duties of his position.

 - Attend and participate in all training and staff development workshops and seminars.